 The most important part of the handbook is Part 2 that contains the Code of Conduct which has most of the rules that you will be examined on.
-The BSB Ethics syllabus sets out all of the examinabke party’s of the handbook.
+The BSB Ethics syllabus sets out all of the examinable parts of the handbook.

 Core Duties, Rules, Guidance and Outcomes

 It is important to know the difference between rules, guidance and outcomes.
-Your revision must ensure that you are learning then for the exam:
+Your revision must ensure that you are learning them for the exam:

 Core duties: There are 10 Core Duties that are set out by the Bar Standards Board (BSB).
 Each question in the Ethics exam will require you to apply the relevant core duties in your answer.

 Rules: The actual rules which give effect to the Core Duties.

 Guidance: The guidance to the rules which set out how the rules are to be applied in practice.